The Role of Head of College

 Our Head of College, Tina Lu

-At Pauli Murray College, Professor Lu is joined by her husband, Associate Head of College Stuart Semmel, a Senior Lecturer in history and in the Humanities Program.
+Prof T’s husband is Associate Head of College Stuart Semmel, a Senior Lecturer in history and in the Humanities Program (and known as Doc S).
 His teaching includes the Directed Studies course on “Historical and Political Thought” and history lectures on 19th-century Britain and on the British empire, as well as a variety of seminars.
 He received his A.B. and Ph.D. from Harvard University, where he and Professor Lu met as graduate students.
 Before coming to Yale, he was an Associate Professor at the University of Delaware.
 His first book looked at how British politics and culture made use of Napoleon Bonaparte; his current project reconstructs the life of an obscure early 19th-century woman who tried to influence British political opinion.